klarna/klarna-on-demand-ios/README.md

 ## Running the sample application
 Assuming you've cloned the repository, simply cd into the repo, open *KlarnaOnDemand.xcworkspace* and run the *KlarnaOnDemandExample* project.

 **Note:** While this will get the application up and running, you will not be able to successfully perform purchases without a backend for the application to interact with.
-You should go [here](https://github.com/klarna/sample-app-backend) and follow the instructions provided to get the backend running on your local machine.
+You should go [here](https://github.com/klarna/sample-app-backend) and follow the instructions provided to get a sample backend running on your local machine.

 ## Contributing
 You'd like to help us out?
 That's great!
 Here's what you need to do in order to contribute.